 Make sure you do your homework and look into differences in the cost of insurance for each type of rental.
 Property owners with annual leases generally have landlord insurance policies.
 Many also carry an umbrella insurance policy to have extra liability coverage.
 And to protect their assets from significant claims and lawsuits.

 Even though Airbnb includes Host Protection Insurance and the Host Guarantee programs to provide coverage to hosts, it is vital to talk to your homeowner’s or renter’s insurance agent to see if coverages change when you are using your home as a short-term rental.

 You wouldn’t want to find out after you have an issue that you won’t be covered!
-If you don’t have an umbrella policy, it would be important to discuss the need for this type of insurance with your agent too.
+If you don’t have an umbrella policy, it’s important to discuss the need for this insurance with your agent too.